 02 of 50

-Especially if you have children who are close in age, this is a great way to get to know her and her children.
-Even just those few minutes of conversation during drop off and pick up times can be a breath of fresh air to a single mom who doesn’t get to spend much time with her peers.
+Especially if you have children who are close in age, this is a great way to get to know a single parent and their children.
+Even just those few minutes of conversation during drop off and pick up times can be a breath of fresh air to a single parent who doesn’t get to spend much time with their peers.

 03 of 50

 Here’s another low-key way to get to know a single mom who lives next door to you or who works in your building.
 In addition, having coffee doesn’t imply a big time commitment, and if you invite her to bring her kids along, it will be that much easier for her to say “yes.”

 We all have nights when cooking is too much to bear.
 Double up on a recipe you’re already planning to make, and give her the duplicate to put in her freezer.Continue to 5 of 50 below.

 Give Her Coupons You’re Not Going to Use